bojanpopic/developer.joomlatools.com/extensions/docman/plugins.md

 There are times when you may want to alter or augment the functionality of DOCman to suit a specific need in a given situation.
 Perhaps you want to send an email when a document is uploaded.
 Maybe you want add some data to the list of documents before it gets rendered to the screen.
-What ever you would like to do is possible with Plugins and our event driven architecture.
+Whatever you would like to do is possible with Plugins and our Event driven architecture.

 <!-- toc -->